Eco-Friendly Travel: The How-To’s of Sustainable Tourism

 To avoid stacking up single-use plastics, bring your own refillable containers for shampoo, lotion, and other toiletries from home and say no to wasteful hotel plastics.
 Take it to the next level by packing a reusable container, set of utensils and portable mug as well—that way you can get your morning coffee or afternoon snack to go without creating unnecessary waste.
 This tip is especially good for budget travelers—hit up the local farmer’s market or grocery and pack your own lunch before you head out each morning to save money.
 Don’t feel like toting your Tupperware?
 Resolve to eat in instead of taking away when you can.

 5. Keep it local

 Tourism is often a major strain on an area’s infrastructure, which can negatively affect its residents.
 Do your part by shopping and staying at locally-owned businesses.
 For example, you can ditch the big supermarkets to do your shopping at farmer’s markets offering locally-sourced produce and stay at locally-owned bed-and-breakfasts instead of hotel chains.
 Shopping at independent local shops is also a great way to get unique Christmas, birthday, or holiday gifts for friends and family.
 Not only are you contributing directly to the local community, but you are also reducing your carbon footprint by choosing products that come from nearby and don’t need to be shipped in from other places.

 6. Offset your impact

 No matter how hard you try, most trips will inevitably produce some kind of carbon dioxide output.
 If you want to give back, use an online carbon calculator to measure the carbon dioxide output of your trip.
-These sites will often offer suggestions for projects you can donate to to offset your travel, such as reforestation or clean energy initiatives.
+These sites will usually offer suggestions for projects you can donate to in order to offset your travel, such as reforestation or clean energy initiatives.
 Some airlines even offer this offset option as you book your tickets online!

 If you want to start your New Year off right with better eco-friendly travel habits, this is a great place to start.